-* The application documents should demonstrate with examples, in which of the following subjects, among human genetics, statistics, and programming in Unix/Linux/R, you have knowledge or experience.
+* The application documents should provide information (with examples) about your level of knowledge in human genetics, statistics, and programming in Unix/Linux/R and corresponding experience.

 ** When applying for Fellowship, the application documents should contain a respective justification.

-Application deadline for this course is Monday 11 June 2021.
-Deadline for late applications Monday 28 June 2021.
+The deadline for the July course is to be confirmed.
 Late applications will be considered with £200 increase in fees.

 Terms and conditions